Alberta health-care system sets another record with 312 patients in intensive care | CBC News

 Alberta has set yet another record for the number of patients requiring critical care as the health-care system buckles under the pressure of the pandemic's fourth wave.

-There are currently 312 patients in intensive care units, the vast majority being COVID-19 positive, an Alberta Health Services spokesperson said Monday morning.
+There are currently 312 patients in intensive care units (ICUs), the vast majority of whom are COVID-19 positive, an Alberta Health Services (AHS) spokesperson said in a statement Monday morning.

-AHS continues to open additional ICU spaces and redeploy staff to meet patient demand, including opening another 38 surge beds have been opened in the past week, the statement said.
+AHS continues to open additional ICU spaces and redeploy staff to meet patient demand, including opening another 38 surge beds in the past week, the statement said.

 During that same period, ICU patient numbers have increased by 11 per cent, AHS said.

-There are currently 370 ICU beds in Alberta, including 197 surge spaces — a 114 per cent increase over the baseline 173.
-ICU capacity, including surge beds, is at 84 per cent — 180 per cent of the baseline capacity, AHS said.
+There are currently 370 ICU beds in Alberta, including 197 surge spaces.
+ICU capacity, including surge beds, is at 84 per cent, AHS said.

 AHS says the Calgary zone has 133 ICU beds, including 67 additional spaces.
 It is operating at 80 per cent of surge capacity.